Raise capital, update investors and engage your team from a single platform. Try Visible free for 14 days.

 This section is intended to show you have a deep understanding of your market and your immediate competitors.
 Include any first hand market research or public reports that are relevant to your market.
 You will also want to share a competitive analysis showcasing different price point and feature differences.

 As Andrea Funsten wrote, “include a competitive Landscape Tracking Sheet – a list of companies that they are tracking, some that are not on the market yet.
 I love that they were not afraid to share this and were extremely thorough.”

 This is exactly what is sounds like, a section to highlight your team members.
 This should also show the exact titles, salaries, and job description for current team members.

 Also use this as a section to showcase where your next hires will be.
 This will not only help share the vision of the team you are building but can also allow investors to jump in and help hire from their network.
 To go above and beyond, you can also include things like onboarding documents to offer a glimpse of your culture and hiring process.

 These are the basics to get you started with your data room.
 While different investors may want to see different things, these should give you a solid start.
 You may be asked to include things like intellectual property, technology stacks, and more company documentation.

 To get the ball rolling for your fundraise, check out our free Fundraising CRM.
+Find investors using our free investor database, Visible Connect, add them to your Fundraising Pipelines, and engage with investors using our deck sharing and Updates tool.
 Raise capital, update investors and engage your team from a single platform.
 Try Visible free for 14 days.